jongelboga/skuda/README.md

 # What we believe in

-We at Wonderful Plants Inc believe that plant improve the life quality of human beings
+We at Wonderful Plants Inc believe that plants improve the life quality of human beings

 ```